realk1ko/cockpit-container/README.md

 provided ([unintentionally?](https://github.com/cockpit-project/cockpit/issues/17568#issuecomment-1186925794)) by the Cockpit Project team.

-**In it's current state it is a feature stripped version of the original, using the packages from stable Fedora container image.**

 ## Usage

 The following tags are published to the GitHub Container Registry:

-- `latest` refers to the latest (stable) release I'm personally using
+- The `latest` tag is updated within a day of a new release of the Cockpit packages for Fedora.
-- `development` refers to the image built on the last commit on the `main` branch
+- The `dev` tag refers to the image automatically built on the last commit on the `dev` branch. **Please do not use this.**

-**Releases are currently built manually and pushed to the registry whenever I manage to do so.
-However, this is subject to change.**
+Additionally each published image is tagged with the installed Cockpit version.
+Refer to the packages overview [here](https://github.com/users/realk1ko/packages/container/package/cockpit-docker) for more info.

 Run as you would with any other container from the GHCR: